 - To reheat: Reheat leftover cauliflower in the oven, so they stay crispy.

-If you like this Garlic Parmesan Roasted Cauliflower Recipe recipe, please share it with your friends and family.
+If you like this Roasted Cauliflower, please share it with your friends and family.
 Do you want to taste more?
 Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.

 Yummy recipe.
 I’ve made it several times.